judovana/WorstCrossWords/README.md

    * You can verify content of caches by ` python  caches.py  lang print`. eg ` python  caches.py  cs print` (as all except images are transalted somwhere in process)

 ## crosswords generation issue:
+Soetimes jsut single or two words puzzle is generated.
+The generation is random, and bad things happen.
+But there is worse issue:
 Note, the generation is not perfect, and never was intended to be, so it can create things like:
 ```
 word1word2